shawnkelleydev/TomorrowLand/README.md

 It DOES give you a focussed space to effortlessly assemble your monthly budget.

-When you add spending items, Tomorrow Land self-categorizes them, shows a dynamic balance, and keeps the input fields close together.
+When you add spending items, Tomorrow Land sorts them, shows a dynamic balance, and keeps the input fields close together.
 No scrolling required.

+Messed something up?
+Tomorrow Land lets you make edits, and it will resort your spending items and update the balance based on the update.

 It also gives you a randomly-selected, money-relevant verse from the Bible to help you keep things in perspective.